-There is not much here except the fishing village, a handful of luxury hotels, a few cheap family guesthouses, and dive centers.
+There is not much here, except for the fishermen's village, a handful of luxury hotels, a few budget family guesthouses, and diving centers.

 The whole thing is wedged between a noisy road and a gorgeous black sand cove.

 A peaceful and authentic fishing village

-We have a beautiful panoramic view of the bay climbing up to the small temple located at the top of a hill, just west of the hotel zone.
-A nice walk, easy to walk on, before dusk, when the sunlight becomes soft, and gives a golden glow to the mountains overlooking the bay.
+One has a beautiful panoramic view of the bay by climbing to the small temple located at the top of a hill, just west of the hotel area.
+A nice and easy walk, to be done before dusk, when the sunlight becomes soft, and gives a golden glow to the mountains that dominate the bay.

 After just go down the steps leading to the temple, and continue by the hard way, to the sea, to return by the beach.

-The tranquil and authentic atmosphere of Pemuteran contrasts with the tourist frenzy of so many other busiest corners of Bali.
-And the people here are super hospitable.
+The quiet, authentic atmosphere of Pemuteran stands in stark contrast to the tourist frenzy of so many of Bali's busier spots.
+And the people here are super friendly.

-In the evening, at low tide, the villagers gather shells, their feet in the water, between the dead coral heaps on the beach.
-The kids proudly show me their catch of the day, with big, radiant smiles.
+In the evening, at low tide, the villagers collect shells, their feet in the water, between the piles of dead coral on the shore.
+The children proudly show me their catch of the day, with big radiant smiles.

 All mobilized to protect the reef

 In Pemuteran, all activities revolve around the protection of the coral reef.
-Since the 1990s, several green initiatives have been successfully launched to raise awareness among villagers and tourists about the fragility of the marine ecosystem.
+Since the 1990s, several ecological initiatives have been successfully launched to raise awareness among villagers and tourists about the fragility of the marine ecosystem.

-As in many other places, coral has suffered here from warming water caused by El Niño and practices (no longer in the area) of cyanide and dynamite fishing.
+As in many other places, the coral here has suffered from the warming of the water caused by El Niño and the practices (no longer used in the area) of fishing with cyanide and dynamite.

 The diving center Reef Seenled by Chris Brown, an Australian settled here for 17 years, started in 1992 on Turtle Hatchery Project (or Proyek Penyu(in Indonesian): a turtle nursery.
 It is located right next to the bungalows where the divers stay.